What you can expect as a Board or Committee member

 Canadian Frailty Network values the meaningful and appropriate involvement of citizens (patients and their family and friend caregivers, as well as the interested general public) in research, policy and program development, from agenda setting and planning to decision making, implementation and review.

-We require citizens participating on the CFN Board of Directors, Research Management Committee, and most advisory committees; and in all CFN-funded research, implementation or knowledge translation projects, in a meaningful way, as knowledge users.
+We require citizens participating on the CFN Board of Directors, Research Management Committee, most advisory committees; and in all CFN-funded research, implementation or knowledge translation projects, in a meaningful way, as knowledge users.

 Anticipated Time Commitment

-Your time is valuable, and it’s important that you have an understanding of what you are committing to as a CFN Board or Advisory Committee member.
+Your time is valuable, and it’s important that you have an understanding of what you are committing to as a CFN Board or Committee member.
 All Board and Committee members are volunteers, and are not reimbursed for their time.

 Generally speaking, your term on the Board or a Committee is two or three years (renewable to a maximum of five (5) years), based on your availability.
 Terms may differ for some types of Committee members, like trainees (HQP) and their Supervisors, to allow higher participation numbers.